 While each of those whorls contains about 9 individual primrose looking flowers each with a fragrance that lasts for about one week.

-It also can be propagated by division in the autumn as it grows into large clumps ...........just make sure you water those new divisions regularly until established.
+It grows into large clumps so you can propagated by division in the autumn too.
+Just make sure you water those new divisions regularly until established.

 As a cut flower